 Most times it is hard to estimate how long a job will take during the conversation.
-I offer a free one hour assessment to see what the job entails and give you an idea of how long I think it might take and what we will do.
-One of the biggest factors on how long a job will take is how easily and quickly you can make decisions on if items stay or go.
+I offer a free one-hour assessment to my in-person clients to see what the job entails and give you an idea of how long I think it might take and what we will do.
+I also offer a 30-minute assessment to my virtual clients.
+One of the biggest factors on how long a job will take is how easily and quickly you can make decisions if items stay or go.
 The second factor is, sometimes the job expands to include unforeseen work: filing papers, assembling shelving or bookcases, corners and areas not discussed during the assessment.
 I work on an hourly rate and offer a package of 10 hours at a reduced rate.

 How does it work?

 My virtual clients have 4 ways of working with me.